 9 - All-terrain, motorized vehicles are not authorized in most areas of the SHNF.

 REMEMBER - You are forbidden by Federal law to have a loaded weapon in, or on, your vehicle while on a US Forest Service road in the National Forest.
 This applies to rifles, shotguns, and pistols.
-Important - Do not place a loaded firearm in, or on, your vehicle while on a US Forest Service road.
+Important - Do not place a loaded firearm in, or on, your vehicle while traveling or parked on a US Forest Service road or you will subject to receiving a citation for road hunting, a serious offense.
 The only exception is for a concealed pistol or revolver possessed by a holder of a current and valid State of Texas-issued License to Carry Handgun permit.
 Federal agents and State of Texas Game Wardens strictly enforce this law in the Sam Houston National Forest.
 The simple way for hunters to comply with this law is to load, and unload, your hunting firearm in the forest, away from a US Forest Service road.

 REMEMBER - You are required by law to wear an orange vest and orange hat while hunting in the Sam Houston National Forest.
 For your safety, make sure you obey this important safety-related regulation and wear your hunters orange.